 I should have called you first but we had ants on our deck and some inside so we sprayed an ortho product.
 Well we killed some but its like they just stay off where we spray.
 Do we need something stronger?

 If you purchase any “over the counter” bugspray, it will have a range of stabilizers in the mix that are required to keep the formulation stable.
-Combine those nasty solvents with a highly repellent, fast acting main ingredient and sure, you can kill some bugs when spraying.
-But these formulations won’t solve your problem.
+Combine those nasty solvents along with the standard highly repellent and fast acting main ingredient?
+Well for sure, what you’re experiencing is what we would expect.
+True, you can kill some bugs when spraying.
+But these formulations won’t solve your problem and here’s why.

 So do you need something stronger?
 No!

-What you need is an active insects can’t detect.
+What you need is an active ingredient pests like ants will not be able to detect.
 This is why we routinely recommend products like PROTHOR and BITHOR.

-Prothor uses a very stealthy active so when you treat, the target pests have no idea there is a chemical they need to avoid.
+Prothor uses a very stealthy active so when you treat, the target pests have no idea there is a chemical where they’re active.
 The net effect is that they will pick some up, bring it back to their nests and then when the active starts to work in 2-3 days, the entire nest will be killed.
 This is mission critical when dealing with communal pests like ants, roaches or termites.

-Bithor is a bit different because it includes a little bit of the more traditional actives so it can kill quickly.
+Bithor is a bit different because it includes a little bit of the more traditional active so that it can kill quickly.
 But that part goes away in a day or two and then the stealthy active kicks in like Prothor.

 Leave a Reply